Sauzzen/Reinforcement-Learning-Rule-based-Algorithm-Map-Generation-/README.md

-# AI Map Generator for 2D Games
+# Rigel's Guide for The map Generation

 ## What is this?